 The Non-Vesicular Disease Reference Laboratory Group brings together all the reference laboratories working on non-vesicular diseases at Pirbright.
-These diseases include bluetongue (BT), African horse sickness, African swine fever, morbilliviruses (peste des petits ruminants and rinderpest – which was declared eradicated in May 2011), and capripox viruses (lumpy skin disease and sheep and goat pox).
+These diseases include bluetongue (BT), African horse sickness, African swine fever, peste des petits ruminants, rinderpest (which was declared eradicated in May 2011), lumpy skin disease, sheep pox and goat pox.

-These Reference Laboratories provide an essential diagnostic and advice service to the UK Government (Defra), United Nations Food and Agriculture Organisation (FAO), European Union (EU) and the World Organisation for Animal Health (OIE).
+These Reference Laboratories provide an essential diagnostic and advice service to the UK Government (Defra), United Nations Food and Agriculture Organisation (FAO), and the World Organisation for Animal Health (OIE).

 The group was instrumental in diagnosing the first ever incursion of BT into northern Europe in 2006, the first outbreak of BT in England in September 2007 and the first outbreak of African swine fever in Georgia in 2007.